iambibhas/iambibhas.github.com/_posts/2013-04-25-tornado--wtforms--typeerror-formdata-should-be-a-multidict-type-wrapper-.md

 tags: []
 permalink: /blog/tornado-wtforms-typeerror-formdata-should-be-a-multidict-type-wrapper/
 ---
-If you're here from some search engine, that means you've been working with Tornado and WTForms, and you've face the same error -
+If you're here from some search engine, that means you've been working with Tornado and WTForms, and you've faced the same error -

     (Pdb) form = SomeForm(self.request.arguments)
     *** TypeError: formdata should be a multidict-type wrapper that supports the 'getlist' method